CesiumGS/3d-tiles/specification/README.md

 ##### glTF transforms

-[Batched 3D Model](TileFormats/Batched3DModel) and [Instanced 3D Model](TileFormats/Instanced3DModel) tiles embed glTF, which defines its own node hierarchy and uses a _y_-up coordinate system.
+glTF defines its own node hierarchy and uses a _y_-up coordinate system.
 Any transforms specific to a tile format and the `tile.transform` property are applied after these transforms are resolved.

 <!-- omit in toc -->
 ###### glTF node hierarchy